RosemaryJF/professional-readme-generator/assets/README01.md

 ## Installation

-You will need to clone the application from my GitHub account:  , and have node installed.
+You will need to clone the application from my GitHub account: https://github.com/RosemaryJF/professional-readme-generator, and have node installed.

-Once cloned to thelocal repository the user will need to run `npm install` so that the necessary packages are installed on the application.
+Once cloned to the local repository the user will need to run `npm install` so that the necessary packages are installed on the application.
 From there you will be able to run the application in your intergrated terminal with the following command: `node index.js`.

 ---